128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-unlimited    No limit on this value
+- unlimited:    No limit on this value

 ## `configure authority router icmp-probe-profile`